 Information for Parents

-Please click on the PDF link for a printable copy of the new Parent Handbook for 2020 - 2021
+Please click on the PDF link for a printable copy of the new Parent Handbook for this academic year:

 Our parents handbook contains key information about our policies including; uniform, attendance, behaviour and more.

 The handbook answers many commonly asked questions about systems and routines in school, however if you still have a question please do not hesitate to contact the academy office:

 We believe that in order to help children reach their potential, we all need to work together.
 Please see our Home School Agreement for full details.

 Please find copies of the slides from our recent Meet the Teacher events:

 Safer Parking Outside School

 Below are answers to some of the most frequently asked questions from parents and carers wishing to take their children to and from school by car: